A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: Introduction

 \subsection{Prior works}

-Lyapunov functions are common for analyzing continuous and discrete time models in convex optimization.
-Convergence proofs for Nesterov's accelerated gradient method typically rely on such Lyapunov functions \cite{nesterov1983}, \cite[Theorem 4.8]{2021taylordaspremont}.
-In the recent work~\cite{bansal2019potential}, the authors proposed Lyapunov-based analyses for many first-order methods, for linear and sublinear convergence rates.
-Continuous-time versions of optimization methods also often involve Lyapunov arguments, such as Nesterov's accelerated gradient flow introduced in~\cite{Su2015}, and its high-resolution ODEs for strongly convex functions proposed in~\cite{shi2018understanding}, or accelerated mirror descent whose continuous dynamics was analyzed in~\cite{Krichene2015}. \smallbreak Different techniques were developed to compute suitable Lyapunov functions.
-The authors of~\cite{wibisono2016variational} proposed an approach based on Bregman Lagrangian for accelerated methods in potentially non-Euclidean settings, further developed in~\cite{wilson2016lyapunov}. \cite{Diakonikolas2021} directly derived Lyapunov functions from Hamiltonian equations describing dynamics of ODEs.
+Lyapunov functions are common for analyzing continuous-time and discrete-time models in convex optimization.
+For example, convergence proofs for Nesterov's accelerated gradient method typically rely on such Lyapunov analyses~\cite{nesterov1983}~\cite[Theorem 4.8]{2021taylordaspremont}.
+In the recent~\cite{bansal2019potential}, the authors proposed Lyapunov-based analyses for many first-order methods, for linear and sublinear convergence rates.
+Continuous-time versions of optimization methods also often involve Lyapunov arguments, such as Nesterov's accelerated gradient flow introduced in~\cite{Su2015}, and its high-resolution ODEs for strongly convex functions proposed in~\cite{shi2018understanding}, or accelerated mirror descent whose continuous-time dynamics was analyzed in~\cite{Krichene2015}. \smallbreak Different techniques were developed to compute suitable Lyapunov functions.
+The authors of~\cite{wibisono2016variational} put forward an approach based on Bregman Lagrangian for accelerated methods in potentially non-Euclidean settings, further developed in~\cite{wilson2016lyapunov}.~\cite{Diakonikolas2021} directly derived Lyapunov functions from Hamiltonian equations describing dynamics of ODEs.
 Using similar conservation laws in a dilated coordinate system,~\cite{suh2022continuoustime} also generated Lyapunov functions in a principled way. \smallbreak Given a class of functions and an optimization method, proving a convergence rate mostly consists in combining inequalities characterizing the class of functions at hand.
-Recently, the automated search for combination of inequalities formulated as semidefinite program was formalized by Drori and Teboulle~\cite{drori2012performance}, and led to the notion of performance estimation problems.
-Their work was followed up in~\cite{taylor2016smooth,2017taylor} to provide worst-case bounds in a principled way, and extended to the Lyapunov framework \cite{taylor2018lyapunov}.
-A competing strategy inspired by control theory was developed by \cite{lessard2016analysis,hu2017dissipativity}, where Lyapunov functions for discrete-time models are constructed using integral quadratic constraints (IQCs) and semidefinite programming; a similar approach was applied to continuous-time models in~\cite{fazlyab2018analysis}.
-Connections between Lyapunov functions obtained via the IQC framework in continuous and discrete-time, were later highlighted by~\cite{sanzserna2021connections}. \smallbreak For stochastic differential equations (SDEs), convergence proofs can also be obtained through the Lyapunov approach, together with Ito's calculus. \cite{orvieto2020continuoustime} analyzed both SGD, SAGA \cite{defazio2014}, and SVRG \cite{Johnson2013}, for some well-chosen Lyapunov functions.~\cite{xu2018, xu2018strongly} extended the framework of~\cite{wibisono2016variational} to the stochastic setting.
-To the best of our knowledge, a systematic way of verifying a Lyapunov functions in the stochastic setting has not been developed yet.
+Recently, the automated search for combination of inequalities formulated as semidefinite programs was pioneered by Drori and Teboulle~\cite{drori2012performance}, and led to the notion of performance estimation problems.
+Their work was followed up in~\cite{taylor2016smooth,2017taylor} to provide worst-case bounds in a principled way, and extended to the Lyapunov framework~\cite{taylor2018lyapunov}.
+A competing strategy inspired by control theory was developed by~\cite{lessard2016analysis,hu2017dissipativity}, where Lyapunov functions for discrete-time models are constructed using integral quadratic constraints (IQCs) and semidefinite programming; a similar approach was applied to continuous-time models in~\cite{fazlyab2018analysis}.
+Connections between Lyapunov functions obtained via the IQC framework in continuous-time and discrete-time were highlighted by~\cite{sanzserna2021connections}. \smallbreak For stochastic differential equations (SDEs), convergence proofs can also be obtained through the Lyapunov approach, together with Ito's calculus.
+For some well-chosen Lyapunov functions,~\cite{orvieto2020continuoustime} analyzed both SGD, SAGA~\cite{defazio2014}, and SVRG~\cite{Johnson2013}.~\cite{xu2018, xu2018strongly} extended the framework of Bregman Lagrangian Lyapunov functions~\cite{wibisono2016variational} to the stochastic setting.
+To the best of our knowledge, a systematic way of verifying a Lyapunov function for SDEs has not been developed yet.